MicrosoftDocs/CordovaDocs/cordovadocs/2017/tips-workarounds/host-a-mac-in-the-cloud.md

 ---
 title: "Build and simulate a Cordova iOS app in the cloud"
-description: "Build and simulate a Cordova iOS app in the cloud"
+description: " Build and simulate a Cordova iOS app in the cloud"
 services: "na"
 author: "Chuxel"
 ms.prod: "visual-studio-dev15"